New Year’s Resolutions: SMART English Language Learning Goals

 If you are part of an English language course, discuss your language learning goals in class.
 Your peers and, especially your English trainer can offer you support and advice.
 It is essential for your English language learning success to communicate clear and transparent goals.

 Not all goals are easily measurable, and it is often difficult to establish if you now speak English more fluently or if your email writing skills have improved.
-Is it your goal is to learn 100 new work-related vocabulary?
-Ideally you monitor your own progress and in addition, take
+Is it your goal to learn 100 new work-related vocabulary?
+Ideally, you monitor your own progress and in addition, take

-opportunities to use newly learnt vocabulary both in class and out of class.
+opportunities to use newly learned vocabulary both in class and out of class.
 Your English trainer will ensure you are using them in the right context.

 Importantly, ask your English trainer for regular feedback and also bring your emails and reports into class to have them proofread.
 Remember, your written correspondence reflects your professionalism and that of your company.